When you enter a rehearsal space as an actor the first thing you’ll do after the ‘getting to know you’ chat is a warm-up.

 Usually a script, but invariably no matter what the format, a story that needs to be told.
 Here you look at the character’s motivation, desire, and reason for existing.

-As an actor, part of the process of building a character involves looking at the subtext, to find what motivates them to do what they do?
+As an actor, part of the process of building a character involves looking at the subtext, to find what motivates them to do what they do.

 Their back story is where you fill in the gaps.
 You read between the writer’s lines for clues to the character’s past life.
-Where they were born, educated, family relationships, what experiences they had.
+Where they were born, and educated, family relationships, and what experiences they had.
 Anything and everything that they went through brought them to this point in their life.

 Why is this important?
 Because it informs all their interactions within the story and with the other characters.
 It can explain their behaviour and of course the motivation for their actions.
-This story is what makes the character three dimensional, relatable, and authentic, i.e., believable.
+This story is what makes the character three-dimensional, relatable, and authentic, i.e., believable.

-Finding our own back story is important.
+Finding our own backstory is important.
 It is what motivates your behaviours, your relationships at home and at work as well as how you cope with situations and challenges.
 Often looking back at the events that have shaped us, enables us to empathise with others and understand why they behave the way they do.

-Perhaps, your back story could motivate, validate and inspire those around you at work or in your social circle and in the process build trust, rapport and most importantly help you to show up authentically, raise your self-esteem and build your confidence.
+Perhaps, your back story could motivate, validate and inspire those around you at work or in your social circle and in the process build trust, and rapport and most importantly help you to show up authentically, raise your self-esteem and build your confidence.